microsoft/onnxruntime/docs/extensions/index.md

 ## What is ONNXRuntime-Extensions?

-Introduction: ONNXRuntime-Extensions is a library that extends the capability of the ONNX models and inference with ONNX Runtime, via ONNX Runtime Custom Operator ABIs.
-It includes a set of [ONNX Runtime Custom Operators](https://onnxruntime.ai/docs/reference/operators/add-custom-op.html) to support the common pre- and post-processing operators for audio, vision, text, and NLP models.
-ONNXRuntime-Extensions also supports multiple languages and platforms, like Python on Windows/Linux/macOS, some mobile platforms like Android and iOS, and Web-Assembly etc. The basic workflow is to enhance a ONNX model firstly and then do the model inference with ONNX Runtime and ONNXRuntime-Extensions package.
+ONNXRuntime-Extensions is a library that extends the capability of the ONNX models and inference with ONNX Runtime, via ONNX Runtime Custom Operator ABIs.
+It includes a set of Custom Operators to support common model pre- and post-processing for audio, vision, text, and language models.
+As with ONNX Runtime, Extensions also supports multiple languages and platforms (Python on Windows/Linux/macOS, Android and iOS mobile platforms and Web-Assembly for web.

+The basic workflow is to add the custom operators to an ONNX model and then to perform inference on the enhanced model with ONNX Runtime and ONNXRuntime-Extensions packages.

 <img src="../../images/combine-ai-extensions-img.png" alt="Pre and post-processing custom operators for vision, text, and NLP models" width="100%"/>